robintibor/high-gamma-dataset/README.md

 cnt = BBCIDataset(filename='./test/1.mat', load_sensor_names=None).load()
 ```

-The `example.py` code in this repository shows how to reproduce the decoding results for our dataset.
+The `example.py` code in this repository shows how to reproduce the decoding results from the paper above.

 ## Data format